Tel Aviv skyline with modern skyscrapers and waterfront at beautiful golden sunset, Israel

 Beach city energy with Old Jaffa and Rothschild Blvd,Bauhaus streets and a standout food scene.

-Tel Aviv, Israel is a Warm destination perfect for beach and nightlife.
+Tel Aviv, Israel is a destination with a warm climate, perfect for Mediterranean beaches and street food.
 The best time to visit is Mar, Apr, May, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $79/day, while mid-range trips average $186/day.
-Visa-free for short tourism stays.
+Budget travel costs around $120/day, while mid-range trips average $271/day.
+Entry rules depend on your passport.

 /day